- 1.PRIIPs: Why Europeans can’t buy US funds anymore

 - Purchase the (US index) ETF based on your research and using either ISIN code or the ticker of the ETFs.
 That way you get exactly the one you wanted.

 You might have noticed I use “US-based“.
 While you can’t buy US-based ETFs, you can still buy US index ETFs.
 Let me clarify.

 The former are trackers with a listing in the US such as SPY.
 This ETF tracks the S&P500 index and has an ISIN code starting with ‘US’ (US78462F1030).
 However, since it tracks an index, nothing is stopping a fund to be listed in Europe (if it follows PRIIPs) but still track a US index just like SPY.
 An example of this is CSPX.
 Instead of having an ISIN code starting with ‘US’, this tracker’s ISIN starts with ‘IE’ (IE00B5BMR087).

 So, since brokers aren’t allowed to make US-based funds available these huge fund firms provide EU alternatives to these very large and highly liquid funds.

 For most US funds there is a European equivalent.
 Naming all of them is outside the scope of this article, but below are some of the most popular funds and their European counterpart.
 Of course, these EU-based funds aren’t nearly as big and might be a tad bit more expensive, but there is no alternative for the retail trader.
 We’ve got to make do with what we have.

-Since European traders are forced into lesser known funds and thus more often than not, smaller funds, you do have to take their size into consideration.
+As mentioned earlier in my steps on how to buy US index trackers, since European traders are forced into lesser-known funds and thus more often than not, smaller funds, you do have to take their size into consideration.

-The popular American trackers don’t have this concern but it becomes apparent when you look at the size of the below-mentioned funds.
+The popular American trackers don’t have this concern and it becomes apparent when you look at the size of the below-mentioned funds.

 For the ones mentioned below their size isn’t a concern just like with most fonds, but you have been warned.